-3. Selling your app is the best long term option for so-called “appreprenuers.
+3. Selling your app is the best long-term option for so-called “appreprenuers.
 For those people interested in making a quick investment with a huge ROI, this is your best bet.
 Get your downloads, bring your app up to phase 1 (generally a number of downloads set prior to launch), sell it, and let someone else spend time and money to bring it to phase 2.

 The simple fact of the matter is that the best monetization strategy is a combination of all three.
-Ad modules can help generate a small amount of income right way, while in-app purchases make scalability easier and increases your revenue stream dramatically.
-Finally, selling the app after initial launch makes you a ton of cash and you don’t to worry about it losing popularity, constant updates, or growth.
+Ad modules can help generate a small amount of income right way, while in-app purchases make scalability easier and increase your revenue stream dramatically.
+Finally, selling the app after initial launch makes you a ton of cash and you don’t worry about it losing popularity, constant updates, or growth.

 For a Few Apps More